Techtonica/curriculum/react-js/styling-react.md

  To Differentiate we will add background color simple padding and dividing **parent div** into *flex* box.

-#### Note - To compare the changes among the 3 methods of CSS, create a separate react app.
+#### Note - To compare the changes among the 3 methods of CSS, create a separate React app.

-1. Using Inline CSS
+1. Using inline CSS
     1. Let us give a background color and some margin on top and bottom to parent element and make its display as flex.
 	 > ``` <div style={ { margin:"10px 0", backgroundColor:"orange", display:"flex"}} > ```
     2. Now add ``background-color`` to each **child div** with some padding and flex basis.